9brada6/tabs-with-posts/development.md

 - When displaying the widget page there is an exception, most likely from first widget with id 0.
 Fix it.
 - Change all "twrp" css/classes backend prefix with "twrpb"
 - Custom date format, make it disabled(not to hide).

+- Find in typescript files if "show" or "hide" jquery function are used by default only hideUp or showUp functions should be used.

 ### Icons